sharpjs/SharpRouting/README.md

 # SharpRouting: Fluent Routing API for ASP.NET MVC

 **SharpRouting** is a simple, lightweight API that makes routing easier in ASP.NET MVC projects.
-It is available as a NuGet package for [MVC 4](https://www.nuget.org/packages/SharpRouting.Mvc4).
-A package for MVC 5 is coming soon.
+It is available as a NuGet package for [MVC 4](https://www.nuget.org/packages/SharpRouting.Mvc4) or [MVC 5.x](https://www.nuget.org/packages/SharpRouting.Mvc5).

 Benefits include:
 * Create routes with less code.